-With all the challenges of the last couple months unfolding in many way for all of us, most families are experiencing this in ways that challenge their coping abilities.
+With all the challenges of the last couple of months unfolding in many ways for all of us, most families are experiencing this in ways that challenge their coping abilities.
 The pressure from society, schools, work, finances, children are accumulating and impacting the quality of life for many families.

 The Weak Link in the Chain

 For many of us, we function with a bit of ‘weak link’ in the chain of life.
 Many hide it better than others, but typically it is there.

 And why bring this up?
 Because the chain that tugs a weight, often has a weak link.
 It reveals itself when put under too much pressure, and the weak link always gives way first when the weight becomes too much.

 The same is true for humans.
 We, psychologists, have fancy terms for it (like diathesis-stress model), so we can pretend to know something you do not.
 But I digress.

 The point is this: Added stress reveals our weaknesses.
 It could show up in many ways, and this is just a sample:

 - Tossing and turning, losing sleep as we can’t turn off our thoughts